-- a.
-The complainant notifies the Title IX Coordinator, in writing, that the complainant would like to withdraw the Formal Complaint or any allegations therein; - b.
-The respondent is no longer enrolled at or employed by the MCCS; or - c.
+- 1. The complainant notifies the Title IX Coordinator, in writing, that the complainant would like to withdraw the Formal Complaint or any allegations therein; - 2.
+The respondent is no longer enrolled at or employed by the MCCS; or - 3.
 Specific circumstances prevent the MCCS from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein.